Call me today

 SIGNS OF SEXUAL ABUSE

-• Experiences bleeding, bruising, or swelling in their private parts
+• Unexplained bleeding, bruising, or swelling in private areas – These injuries should never be ignored.

-If you suspect child sexual abuse, report it to the proper authorities.
+If you suspect child abuse, report it to the proper authorities.

 Call The Childhelp National Child Abuse Hotline at 1-800-422-4453.